tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/package_generator_templates/README.md

 This can occur for example if you add a launch folder (current templates do not cover launch files).

-To maintain specific files during the update, the procedure is to add a file `.gen_maintained` at the root of the package folder.
+To maintain specific files during the update, the procedure is to add a file `.gen_maintain` at the root of the package folder.
 This file is searched and processed during the update.
 Any directory and files mentioned there will be restored.
 As an example: